Shabazz Baidoo

-Shabazz Kwame Kussie Baidoo (born 13 April 1988) is an English former professional footballer of Ghanaian and Montserratian descent.
-Baidoo has since become known for his rap career under the stage name Terminator.
+Shabazz Kwame Kussie Baidoo (born 13 April 1988) is an English former professional footballer.

 Football career

 Born in Hackney, as a youngster Baidoo played at first for Tottenham Hotspur's youth team and then with Arsenal's youth team.
 He later left Arsenal and had a trial at Norwich City before signing up for Queens Park Rangers.

 Baidoo burst onto the scenes rather prematurely, during an injury crisis for Ian Holloway's team towards the end of the 2004–05 season.
 He made his club debut aged just 16.
 The following two seasons saw Baidoo feature slightly more regularly, scoring four goals and making numerous substitute appearances and a few starts.
 However, with John Gregory becoming manager, Baidoo had been used sparingly and out of position, on the wing.
 Baidoo went on loan to Gillingham in December 2007, but failed to make an appearance for the club, returning to Loftus Road in the New Year.
 Altogether Baidoo made 33 appearances and scored four goals for QPR.

 On 17 January 2008, Baidoo's contract was terminated by mutual consent by QPR.
 On the same day he joined Dagenham & Redbridge on a deal that lasted until the end of the 2007–08 season.
 In September 2008, he joined Conference club Lewes on a monthly contract and was released from the club afterwards.
 In October 2008 he moved on to Croydon Athletic.

 During the summer of 2013, Baidoo left Croydon to link up with Biggleswade Town.
 Around the same time, he had been working as a car trader.